lj3954/quickemu-rs/README.md

 2. **GPU Passthrough**: A high priority of this project is to support passthrough of PCI devices.
 GPU passthrough should be entirely handled for the user.

-## Known bugs

-These will be fixed.
-Eventually.

-(UNIMPLEMENTED FEATURE) Spice display type is not yet supported.

-(BUG) migrate-config puts disk size in bytes in TOML config, but my parser expects the format QEMU uses.